 The Sunlight Foundation has looked at best practices in making this contract data more open and transparent to help reduce corruption in the procurement process, improve government effectiveness, and allow for more accountability and oversight in the process.

 Nowhere is this more important than in municipal procurement.
 Cities opening and sharing information about their acquisition needs, contract process, and the performance of their vendors will help to improve their communities by building greater trust in government spending.
 It will also increase opportunities for potential vendors by lowering barriers to identify relevant bids and understanding the government’s decision-making in contract awards.
 Finally, it makes the internal planning and preparation process more effective as well by having access to timely information across government agencies.

-Sunlight and the Open Contracting Partnership have produced a set of simple, practical guidelines for city procurement officials to consider as they develop their own contracting data release programs.
+Sunlight and the Open Contracting Partnership have produced a set of simple, practical guidelines for local procurement officials to consider as they develop their own contracting data release programs.
 Real world cases highlight best practices from 22 North American cities, drawing on interviews conducted with municipal staff across the U.S., Mexico City, and Montreal.
 See the guide ››

-Open contracting in Los Angeles
+Piloting reforms in Los Angeles and Philadelphia

 Give us feedback